filippo-masi/CSMA-Workshop-in-Deep-Learning/readme.md

+This repository collects all informations, codes, and presentations related to the workshop I presented at the 5th "[CSMA (Computational Structural Mechanics Association) Junior held in Porquerolles Island, France, on 14-15 May 2022](https://csma.asso.univ-lorraine.fr/csma-juniors/)".

-# Deep learning, real-time simulation and model-order reduction
+# Workshop: Deep learning, real-time simulation and model-order reduction

 The rise of innovative structures in engineering is today hampered by our ability to predict the response of complex systems, and more precisely of the materials that compose them.
 The behavior of the latter is indeed very difficult to apprehend with empirical models, due to the lack of underlying complexity and lack of knowledge of physical phenomena.